RiccardoBiondi/segmentation/docs/pipeline/slice_and_ROI.md

 Required arguments:

 * --input :str, path to the input file, must be the stack of images with the extracted lung
-* --output :str, path to the output file in which data are stored
+* --results :str, path to the output file to save the selected slices
+* --ROI :str, path to the file to save the ROI coordinates vector.

+Optional arguments:

+* -area: int, minimum ROI area in pixels to select the slice